TrustAI/DeepGO/README.md

 Code for the experiment 6.2 in the paper Lipschitz constant is dynamic estimated during the searching

-## Fold "ExperimentResults" contains more experimental results
+## Folder "ExperimentResults" contains more experimental results

 # Citation